Developers

 Public Endpoints

-/api/v1/artistsEvery artist profile on Music United returned as structured, semantic JSON — designed for search-engine crawlers, AI agents, and third-party integrations.
-Open access, no authentication required.
+/api/v1/artistsEvery artist profile on Music United returned as structured, semantic JSON — designed for search engines, AI assistants, and third-party integrations.
+Open access with no sign-in required.

 Parameters